vilareal44/mashgin-take-home-assignment/apps/api/README.md

 # API Service

-The API service is built using NestJS, a progressive Node.js framework for building efficient and scalable server-side applications.
-It provides a RESTful API for the web frontend to interact with, handling business logic and data persistence.
+The API service is built using NestJS.
+It provides a REST API for the web frontend to interact with, handling business logic and data persistence.

 - [Directory Structure](#directory-structure)
 - [Technical Stack](#technical-stack)